Edge Developer Platform

 delete

-Delete the specified key from the KV store.
+Delete the specified key from KV.

 delete(key: string): Promise<void>;